Which Courses do you need to become and electrician

 Are there any requirements?

 Yes, the candidate has to have a Grade 4 GCSE or equivalent in Maths and English.
-Depending on the candidate’s qualifications an Apprentice may also have to study extra qualifications to meet the college’s criteria such as English, Maths and IT.
+Depending on their existing qualifications, an apprentice may need to study extra subjects like English, Maths and IT to meet college requirements.

-An Apprenticeship is best suited to people aged 16-19 because they will be fully funded through out their training, learn at a slower pace and have less financial commitments compared to an older trainee.
+An apprenticeship is generally most suitable for individuals aged 16–19, as their training is fully funded, the learning pace is more gradual, and they typically have fewer financial commitments than older trainees..
 There is partial funding for up to 24-year-olds.
 For people above 24 years of age, they may be eligible to apply for an Advanced Learner loan with the government.

 What’s a typical wage of an Apprentice?